mattshoe/stratify/README.md

 inside the `AnnotationStrategy` for `MyAnnotation`, it will only process instances of `KSFunctionDeclaration` which are also annotated by `MyAnnotation`.

 # What is a Processor?
-In the context of **Stratify**, a `Processor` is a class built to handle exactly one type of KSNode.
-It simply defines the operation to run against a specific type of `KSNode`.
+With **Stratify**, a `Processor` defines one single operation that is performed on a specific sub-type of `KSNode`.
 This is most often used to generate a new code file, but you can leverage a `Processor` to run any type of operation you may need.
-You may use it to aggregate data, or some other use-case you may find.
+You may use it to aggregate data, or some other use-case you may come across.
+You are not required to return any `GeneratedFile` from your processor.

 ### Case Study
-Take this simple `Processor` below.
+Consider the simple `Processor` below.
-This processor inspects the KDoc on a class declaration, then uses Kotlin Poet to generate an extension function which returns the KDoc as a string.
+This processor inspects the KDoc on a class declaration, then generates an extension function which returns the KDoc as a string, using KotlinPoet to generate the code.

-Note that a `Processor` is not tied to any particular annotation, it simply runs against all the `KSNode` resolved by your `Strategy`.
-For example, using this in a `FilePatternStrategy` would mean this processor would only run against the classes that are within files matching the specified file pattern.
+Note that, by design, a `Processor` implementation is not tied to any particular annotation or other filtering logic.
+It simply runs against all the `KSNode` resolved by your `Strategy`.
+This allows your `Processor` implementations to remain highly reusable and encourages separation of concerns.

+For example, using the processor below in a `FilePatternStrategy` would mean that processor only runs against the classes contained within files matching the specified file pattern.
+Or using this in a `FunctionNameStrategy` means this processor would only run against the functions that match the function name specified in the `FunctionNameStrategy`.

 ```kotlin
 class DocReaderClassProcessor: Processor<KSClassDeclaration> { // Specify we're only interested in KSClassDeclaration